epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 ## Control structures

-Control structures are immediate and compileonly.
+Control structures are immediate and compile-only.

 Internally they have complicated compile-time stack effects.